nautobot/nautobot-plugin-ssot-aci/docs/install_configure.md

                    }
 ```

 The APIC URL and credentials should be created as environment variables on the host system.

-It’s important to know that multiple APIC instances can be configured for synchronization and this is achieved by using an identifier at the end of the environment variable.
-In the example below this APIC will be called `NTC` however you can easily do something like `CHCG01` to identify an APIC instance in your Chicago facility.
+Multiple APIC instances can be configured for synchronization and this is achieved by using a `_` character and identifier appended to  the names of environment variables.
+In the example below this APIC will be called `NTC`.
+Instead of `NTC` you could, for example,  use   `CHCG01` to identify an APIC instance in your Chicago facility.

 ```bash
 export NAUTOBOT_APIC_BASE_URI_NTC=https://aci.cloud.networktocode.com